 Julius Caesar, one of Shakespeare’s most revered works, is partly a story about war.
-Our country has been fighting wars for fifteen consecutive years now.
+Our country has been fighting wars for twenty consecutive years now.
 We cast this stage production partly with military veterans - actors who have experienced combat in our current conflicts.
 I don’t think this has been done with this play.
 Our actors brought a certain depth and understanding of the challenges and affects to the human psyche of those who have experienced the horrors of war.
 Our production was a collaboration of veterans and civilians.
 This partnership fits into our mission of using art to heal and bring people together.
 Working with civilians is a critical component to the reintegration of our returning veterans into civilian society after returning from military service

 2. Ethnic Diversity In Casting

 Our production has a very diverse cast and reflects modern society and the military in a way many productions do not.